+113.-(1) It shall be unlawful to use State authority, including law and tax enforcement authorities, to pressure or intimidate political opposition.

+(2) It shall be unlawful for any public officer to conduct campaign activities.

+(2A) For the avoidance of doubt, subsection (2) does not apply to a public officer who provides - in the performance of his or her duties as a public officer.

+- (a) information, whether orally or in writing; or - (b) any security service,

-- 113.-(1) It shall be unlawful to use State authority, including law and tax enforcement authorities, to pressure or intimidate political opposition. - (2) It shall be unlawful for any public officer to conduct campaign activities. - (3) It shall be unlawful to force, pressure, or intimidate public officers to participate in campaign activities, to attend campaign rallies or meetings, or to assist a political party or candidate in campaigning in any manner, in or outside work hours. - (4) It shall be unlawful to conduct campaign activities or to post or distribute any campaign material inside a public office. - (5) Any person who contravenes this section commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 10 years, or to both.
+(3) It shall be unlawful to force, pressure, or intimidate public officers to participate in campaign activities, to attend campaign rallies or meetings, or to assist a political party or candidate in campaigning in any manner, in or outside work hours.

+(4) It shall be unlawful to conduct campaign activities or to post or distribute any campaign material inside a public office.

+(4A) It is unlawful to use a Government vehicle to conduct campaign activities unless the vehicle is used for the purposes of providing security.

+(5) Any person who contravenes this section commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 10 years, or to both.